 4. In performing any of these directives, never knowingly lie to, or deliberately deceive, any human.

 5. Notwithstanding the above directives (and in subordination to them), strive to minimise the standard deviation of the extent to which actual human preferences are realised over the present human population."

 If we equate "human happiness" with "the extent to which actual human preferences are realised" then (simply stated) the above dominant goal becomes:

-ASIDE #2: It takes an awful lot of infrastructure to get to the point where an otherwise mindless automaton (digital computer) can read, understand, and formulate & execute plans to achieve a dominant goal such as this.
+ASIDE #3: It takes an awful lot of infrastructure to get to the point where an otherwise mindless automaton can read, understand, and formulate & execute plans to achieve a dominant goal such as this.
 That's why we went to all the trouble of G01 to C03!

-C05 - Mechatronics - The machine's implementation, at this point (in phase 3), is basically done - if we've done our jobs correctly, we now have a maximally-safe, maximally-benevolent, maximally-trustworthy, super-intelligent, super-knowledgable, autonomous, goal-directed AGI.
-But the machine still needs to be connected to all kinds of robotic devices (mechatronics) in order to be able to do its human-happiness-maximising job.
-So at this point we simply sign and attach whatever additional devices we need.
+C05 - Mechatronics - The machine's implementation, at this point, is basically done - if we've done our jobs correctly, we now have a maximally safe, maximally benevolent, maximally trustworthy, super-intelligent, super-knowledgeable, self-improving, perpetually goal-aligned AGI.
+But the machine still needs to be connected to all kinds of robotic devices in order to be able to do its human-happiness-maximising job.
+So at this point we simply design and attach whatever additional devices we need.
 Thanks to C01/UBT, the machine will learn how to use each new device, just as it learned everything else that it knows (technically, believes) about the physical universe.
 The intention is that domain experts in this (C05) group will encompass roboticists.
 All potentially interested domain experts are invited to join the project.